Centre for Forensic Neuroscience

 Workplace matters may involve employer and employee consent issues, workplace policies, HR context, documentation, internal investigation scope, report requirements and potential legal or employment implications.

-The cost may be higher where there is substantial background to review or where reporting needs to meet a specific professional or legal standard.
+The quoted fee may reflect additional work where there is substantial background to review or where reporting needs to meet a specific professional or legal standard.
 Employers should not use a polygraph as a substitute for fair investigation or legal and HR advice.
 For more on workplace polygraph examinations, see our dedicated page.

 Therapeutic Disclosure or Behavioural Accountability Costs